carnesen-archive/bitcoin-config/readme.md

 #### serializedConfig
 `string`.
 An INI-serialized version of `sectionedConfig`.

+### updateConfigFile(filePath, delta): returnValue
+Updates or creates a bitcoin configuration file

+#### filePath
+`string`.
+Absolute path of a bitcoin configuration file.
+Will be created if it does not exist.

+#### delta
+`NullableSectionedConfig`.
+Basically a `SectionedConfig` but where every property's type includes `null`.
+A `delta` property value `null` means "delete this property".

+#### returnValue
+Same as `writeConfigFile` above.

 ## More information
-This library has over 80 unit tests with >99% coverage.
+This library has over 80 unit tests with >98% coverage.
 [The tests](src/__tests__) make assertions not only about its runtime behavior but also about its types using [dtslint](https://github.com/Microsoft/dtslint).
 If you want to see more examples of how it works, that'd be a good place to start.
 If you encounter any bugs or have any questions or feature requests, please don't hesitate to file an issue or submit a pull request on this project's repository on GitHub.

 ## License